 - Coenzyme Q10 (CoQ10).
 This powerful antioxidant can benefit heart health by influencing the mitochondria, the tiny powerhouses found in heart cells and in cells throughout the body, which is where energy metabolism occurs.
 In this way, CoQ10 may help lower the heart's oxygen demands by improving its energy efficiency.
 It may also help lower blood pressure.
 The dose is 60-100 mg a day.

-- Hawthorne (Crataegus oxycantha).
+- Hawthorn (Crataegus oxycantha).
 This herbal preparation made from the leaves and flowers of a species of hawthorn tree may help relieve angina symptoms by increasing coronary artery blood flow.
 The starting dose is 500 mg a day of an extract of the leaves and flowers standardized to 2% vitexen-2 rhamnoside.
-NOTE: Hawthorne should only be used under the supervision of a physician.
+NOTE: Hawthorn should only be used under the supervision of a physician.

 - L-carnitine.
 Theamino acid, l-carnitine can help relieve angina symptoms by improving heart muscle metabolism.
 The recommended dose is 1,000 mg twice a day.